-As RuPay credit cards gain traction, this comparison breaks down how SalarySe’s LevelUp Card and Kiwi differ in rewards, fees, and everyday usability.
+As RuPay credit cards gain traction, this comparison breaks down how SalarySe’s LevelUP Card and Kiwi differ in rewards, fees, and everyday usability.
 If you’re choosing between transaction-based perks and salary-first value, this guide helps you decide.

 .png)

-As RuPay credit cards gain momentum, two names often come up in the conversation, SalarySe’s LevelUp Card and Kiwi.
+As RuPay credit cards gain momentum, two names often come up in the conversation, SalarySe’s LevelUP Card and Kiwi.
 Both enable credit-powered UPI payments, but they are built with very different philosophies.

-LevelUp is designed as a salary-first financial product, created around how salaried users actually earn, spend, and manage money every month.
+LevelUP is designed as a salary-first financial product, created around how salaried users actually earn, spend, and manage money every month.
 Kiwi, on the other hand, positions itself as a UPI-first cashback card, focused primarily on transaction-level rewards.

 Edge: Kiwi focuses on how you pay.
 LevelUP elevates experience wherever you pay no matter how you pay.